 Hello & Bienvenidos

-I still love fashion design – heck being a product developer pays for my research trips.
-But I love helping others learn to fall in love with fashion (in a really good sustainable way) even more.
+At heart I am a teacher and I love helping others learn to fall in love with fashion in a really good sustainable way.

 (1) I am a learner.
 I love to learn, and love to help others learn.